Pseudo-spontaneous $U(1)$ Symmetry Breaking in Hydrodynamics and Holography: Holographic Superfluid with a Massive Gauge Field

 \subsection{Quasi-normal Modes and Hydrodynamics}

-By comparing the structure of the quasi-normal modes of this system (see figure \ref{fig7a}) to the hydrodynamic relation for the gap in equation \eqref{gap}, and taking the non-conservation of the current \eqref{bb2} into account, we conclude that both $\omega_0$ and $\Omega$ vanish in this model.
+By comparing the structure of the quasi-normal modes of this system (see figure \ref{fig7a}) to the hydrodynamic relation for the gap in equation \eqref{gap}, and taking the non-conservation of the current \eqref{bb2} into account, we conclude that phase relaxation does not appear in this model.
 In figure \ref{fig6} we plot the relaxation rate $\Gamma$ as a function of the mass of the bulk gauge field, $M_A$; for small values of $M_A$ we find

 where the ellipsis indicate terms of higher order in $M_A$ and $\chi_{\rho\rho}$ is given by the purely spontaneous state.
 The result \eqref{rr} is reminiscent of the Drude relaxation rate in massive gravity models \cite{Davison:2013jba,Baggioli:2018vfc,Vegh:2013sk,Baggioli:2014roa}.
 The same behaviour is observed in the context of axial current dissipation in \cite{Jimenez-Alba:2015awa,Jimenez-Alba:2014iia}.
 It may be possible to perturbatively derive equation \eqref{rr} following the methods used in \cite{Davison:2013jba} -- we leave this task for future work.